spikewilliams/rails4windocker/README.md

   Run it:

     rails server -b 0.0.0.0
-    #Yes, you need to specify the loopback address

   Now open a browser in Windows to connect to 127.0.0.1:3000.
 You should see the default Rails welcome page.